-Creating A Brand Style GuideWhen it comes creating a memorable brand style guide, consistency is everything!
+Creating A Brand Style GuideWhen it comes to creating a brand style guide, consistency is everything!

 Think of a Brand Style Guide as a rule book containing specifications on everything from typography and color to logos and imagery for a specific company or organization.
 Brand Style Guides help graphic designers, marketers, web developers, and even product packaging departments all stay on the same page, and present a unified vision of the brand to the public.
 The best brands stick in our brains because their presence is defined by the repetition of the same logo, fonts, colors, and images.

-What To Include in Your Brand Style Guide
+What You Should Include In A Brand Style Guide

 You may have established what color your company logo should be, but do you know how it’s going to look in different environments?
 This section of your brand style guide ensures your CT Logo Design is used in the way you intended.
 It also prevents mistakes—like stretching, or adding effects that could send the wrong message.